This project is evolved from AddressBook-Level3.

 Test case: find n/Thor

-in the name are displayed in their respective lists.
+Expected: All Guests and Vendors with the word Thorin the name are displayed in their respective lists.
 Total number of Guests (pending, coming, not coming) and Vendors found will be displayed in the outcome box.

 Test case: find t/agent

-are displayed in their respective lists.
+Expected: All Guests and Vendors with the tag agent are displayed in their respective lists.
 Total number of Guests (pending, coming, not coming) and Vendors found will be displayed in the outcome box.

-command with more than one field specified.
+Test case: Try using the find command with more than one field specified.

 Expected: No change in the Guests and Vendors displayed.
 Error details shown in the outcome box.
 Command line remains the same.

-Dealing with missing data file
+statsclearexitDealing with missing data file

 i.
-Delete the file named bridalbuddy.json
+Delete the file named bridalbuddy.json located in the data folder.

 ii.
 Relaunch BridalBuddy